Insider’s Guide to Jailhouse Law

 The Insider’s Guide to Jailhouse Law may be freely reproduced, in whole or in part, and distributed in print or electronic form to incarcerated individuals by books-to-people-in-prison groups, family members, and friends.

 People in prison can write us a letter (via postal mail) and ask for books.
 The letter should include their name, address, and inmate ID number.
 It is best to request genres of books rather than specific titles.
-We also have an online book request form that can be used by people inside or their family and friends.
+We also have an online book request form that can be used by family and friends.

 We encourage readers to request genres instead of specific titles.
-The books in our library vary widely depending on who donates them.
+The books in our inventory change on a daily basis.
 We cannot guarantee that we have a specific title in stock.

 Prison Book Program now has an online book request form where you can request books on behalf of your loved one.

-Currently, we serve federal facilities in all 50 states.
-As of July 2024, the only state facilities we do not serve are in Michigan, Texas, and California.
+Currently, we serve most federal and state facilities in all 50 states.
+As of 2026, we do not serve local or state facilities in Texas, Michigan, or California.

 Even if we serve your jurisdiction, there are always individual facilities that simply will not accept books from our program.

 Most people say they heard about us through word of mouth.
-We are also actively trying to publicize our services more broadly.
+We also publicize our services through flyers and media.

 All kinds of books.
-We find that with a few exceptions, the reading interests of folks in prison mimic those of the general public.
+We find that with few exceptions, the reading interests of folks in prison mimic those of the general public.
 Dictionaries are our most popular request – by far.
-We send out more than 3,500 per year.
-Other popular titles include thesauruses, small business startup, drawing, exercise, fiction of all kinds, religion and much more.
+We send out thousands each year.
+Other popular titles include thesauri, small business startup, drawing, exercise, fiction of all kinds, religion and much more.

 People in prison use them for various reasons – writing letters to family, writing legal appeals, or just trying to understand unfamiliar words in the other books we send.
 Many people enter prison with limited reading skills and use their time to change that.
 Frustrated by his inability to express himself, Malcolm X famously educated himself by copying every word in the dictionary and then using his expanded vocabulary to read most of the books in the library at MCI-Norfolk, where he was incarcerated from 1948-1952.

 Most books are donated by individuals just like you.
 Occasionally, publishers and authors donate extra copies of their books.
-We also buy dictionaries, thesauri, and GED study guides in bulk.
-Many generous people donate new books through our online wish lists too.
+Many generous people donate new books through our online wish lists or by donating money to help supplement our modest book budget.
+In addition, many friends of public libraries donate books from their regular book sales.